MartianZoo/solarnet/README.md

 # petaform

-A specification language for game component behaviors in the board game Terraforming Mars, allowing components with heterogeneous behaviors (cards, milestones, maps, etc.) to be expressed as pure data.
+## The Petaform language

-Yes, the name just comes from 10^3 x "teraform".
-Dumb but it stuck.
+Petaform is a specification language for game component behaviors in the board game Terraforming Mars, allowing components with heterogeneous behaviors (cards, milestones, maps, etc.) to be expressed as pure data.

-## The goal
+### The goal

 Petaform text can serve as a single source of truth for each component, with sufficient data to (in theory) do any of these things and more: